Associate Teaching Professor, Irish Language and Literature

-Tara MacLeod is a native Irish-speaker from Ceantar na nOileán in the Connemara Gaeltacht.
+Tara MacLeod, Associate Teaching Professor of Irlsh Language and Literature, is a native Irish-speaker from Ceantar na nOileán in the Connemara Gaeltacht.
 She earned a Bachelor of Social Science in Social Administration and Library and Information Studies from University College Dublin (1991) and subsequently a Masters in Social Work from University College Cork (1997).
 She also holds a Dioplóma sa Ghaeilge from the National University of Ireland, Galway.

-As an Associate Teaching Professor for the Department of Irish Language and Literature, Ms. MacLeod teaches a variety of Irish-language classes and courses on contemporary Gaeltacht Culture.
+Professor MacLeod teaches a variety of Irish-language classes and courses on contemporary Gaeltacht culture.
 Her interests include second language acquisition and the development of students’ language skills in conjunction with an understanding of Gaeltacht culture.
-MacLeod occasionally teaches a travel class where students spend fall break in the Gaeltacht regions of Ireland focusing on the study of contemporary and material culture on the Aran Islands and in Connemara.
+She occasionally teaches a travel class where students spend fall break in the Gaeltacht regions of Ireland focusing on the study of contemporary and material culture on the Aran Islands and in Connemara.
 She has received the Notre Dame Joyce Award for Excellence in Undergraduate Teaching in 2011 and 2017.

-At a national level, she was elected a member of the MLA Celtic Languages & Literature Discussion Group Committee and organized the 2013 MLA panel.
-MacLeod acts as an External Assessor for the Government of Ireland Postgraduate Scholarship Scheme and an external reader/reviewer on manuscripts and articles related to Irish-language pedagogy for Rutledge and Taylor & Francis among other publishers.
+At a national level, Professor MacLeod was elected a member of the MLA Celtic Languages & Literature Discussion Group Committee and organized the 2013 MLA panel.
+She acts as an External Assessor for the Government of Ireland Postgraduate Scholarship Scheme and an external reader/reviewer on manuscripts and articles related to Irish-language pedagogy for Rutledge and Taylor & Francis, among other publishers.